 Second, take your time.

-You do not need to take any other steps immediately.
-While bills do need to be paid, they can wait a month or two without adverse repercussions.
+You don’t need to take any other steps immediately.
+While bills need to be paid, they can wait a month or two without adverse repercussions.
 It’s more important that you and your family have time to grieve.
 Financial matters can wait.
 (One exception: Social Security should be notified within a month of death.
-If a social security payment is inadvertently deposited after the death of a loved, social security will automatically reverse that deposit within thirty (30) days.)
+If a Social Security payment is inadvertently deposited after the death of a loved one, social security will automatically reverse that deposit within thirty (30) days.)
 If checks are issued following death, you could be in for a battle.

 Finally, reach out.

 When you’re ready, but not a day sooner, meet with an attorney to review the steps necessary to administer the deceased’s estate.
-Bring as much information as possible about finances, taxes and debts.
-Don’t worry about putting the papers in order first; the lawyer will have experience in organizing and understanding confusing financial statements.
+Bring as much information as possible about finances, taxes, and debts.
+Don’t worry about putting the papers in order first; our estate planning lawyers have experience organizing and understanding confusing financial statements.